zbalkan/NetBannerNG/README.md

 - `HKLM\Software\Policies\Microsoft\NetBanner`

-The repository includes policy templates in `GPO/`.
+The repository includes policy templates in `GPO/`, sourced from the NetBanner Formula project: https://github.com/plus3it/netbanner-formula.

 ## Installation